 How to set up Windows 10 without a Microsoft account: Creating a new user account

-The other method for using a local account is to simply create one as an alternative.
-To do this open the Start Menu and navigate to Settings>Accounts>Your Account>Family and other users.
+Open the Start Menu and navigate to Settings>Accounts>Your Account>Other users.
 In the Other Users section you’ll see the option to Add someone else to this PC.

 Click this and then when you're prompted for an email address select the I don’t have this person’s sign-in information option, and on the next page click Add a user without a Microsoft account.
 Now just enter the username and password you want for the account and it will be created.